SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

-The COLQ gene provides instructions for making a protein that plays an important role in the neuromuscular junction.
-The neuromuscular junction is the area between the ends of nerve cells and muscle cells where signals are relayed to trigger muscle movement.
+The COLQ gene provides instructions for making a protein called acetylcholinesterase collagenic tail peptide.
+This protein plays an important role in the neuromuscular junction, which is the area between nerve cells and muscle cells where signals are passed on to trigger muscle movement.

-The ColQ protein anchors another protein called acetylcholinesterase to the muscle cell membrane at the neuromuscular junction.
-The ColQ protein is made up of three identical parts (subunits).
+The acetylcholinesterase collagenic tail peptide anchors another protein called acetylcholinesterase to the muscle cell at the neuromuscular junction.
+The acetylcholinesterase collagenic tail peptide is made up of three identical parts (subunits).
 Each subunit attaches (binds) to a bundle of four acetylcholinesterase proteins.
-Acetylcholinesterase plays a role in regulating the length of signaling between nerve cells and muscle cells by breaking down the signaling protein acetylcholine.
+Acetylcholinesterase plays a role in regulating the signaling between nerve cells and muscle cells by breaking down the signaling protein acetylcholine.

 Health Conditions Related to Genetic Changes